What is the 70-20-10 Learning Model and Why Does It Matter?

 1. Identify Learning Opportunities in Daily Work

-Encourage employees to see their daily tasks and challenges as learning opportunities.
+Encourage employees to see their daily tasks and challenges as on-the-job experiences, which are a crucial component of the 70-20-10 model.
 This supports the 70% experiential learning component.

 2. Create Challenging Assignments